Last Updated on January 27, 2026 by Emma Fajcz | Published: August 5, 2019

 - Panellets: Small round sweets made with almonds, sugar, eggs and pine nuts.
 They can be rolled in any number of coatings, but the traditional ones are rolled in pine nuts.

 Want to really put your Catalan food vocabulary to the test—and learn even more while you’re at it?
-Our Tastes & Traditions of Barcelona Tour is perfect for curious foodies like yourself.
+Our Ultimate Barcelona Food Tour is perfect for curious foodies like yourself.
 Spend the morning navigating the spots that give Barcelona its heart and soul, including a bustling market, some of our favorite bars and bodegas, and more.
 Our only rule: come hungry.